Abdulqudus001/ibn_abubakre.dev/posts/building-accessible-modals-using-javascript.md

 Accessibility means being easily reached or used.
 Web accessibility means that websites, tools, technologies relating to the web are built in a way that can easily be accessed by people regardless of their disabilities.

-This talk focuses on how to build an accessible modal and assumes you already have an idea of what accessibility is.
+This article focuses on how to build an accessible modal and assumes you already have an idea of what accessibility is.
 If you don't, you can take a look at this [article](https://developers.google.com/web/fundamentals/accessibility) by google developers.

 ## What is a modal